 *Before fees are applied.

-As you can see, Wise’s rate was equivalent to XE’s live rate.
-Factoring in Wise’s transfer fees of approximately 0.74%, converting S$1,000 costs $7.39, yielding a net of THB 24,484.21.
-Overall, that still yielded more than the DBS multiplier.
+As you can see, Wise’s rate is the closest to XE’s live rate.
+Factoring in Wise’s transfer fees of approximately 0.74%, converting S$1,000 costs $7.39, yielding a net of THB 24,367.
+Overall, that still yields the most.

 A digital multi-currency account may be more convenient to apply for as well.
 Opening a bank account comes with requirements, one of which is to maintain a minimum balance.
 You don’t have to do that for electronic multi-currency accounts.